Warrick Dunn: Professional career

-First stint with Buccaneers
+Tampa Bay Buccaneers (first stint)

-Dunn was selected in the first round of the 1997 NFL Draft with the 12th overall pick by the Tampa Bay Buccaneers.
+Dunn was selected in the first round of the 1997 NFL draft with the 12th overall pick by the Tampa Bay Buccaneers.
 Dunn had a highly successful rookie season, was selected to the NFC Pro Bowl team, and named the Associated Press Offensive Rookie of the Year.
 Dunn spent the next four years of his career in Tampa Bay, and was again named to the Pro Bowl in 2000.
 In game 13 of that season, he had a career-best 210 yards rushing against the Dallas Cowboys (then, 2nd most in franchise history).

 Atlanta Falcons

 A free agent in the 2002 offseason, Dunn signed with the Atlanta Falcons.
 Once again, he made a positive impact on his team with 9 total TDs and in that year, he led the league with a 5.4 yards per carry average.
 Dunn scored the most rushing touchdowns in his career, 9, in the 2004 season despite splitting carries with T.J.
 Duckett and also led the team in rushing with 1,106 yards.
 Having led his team in rushing yards again in 2005, Dunn was named the NFC's Pro Bowl team, marking his third selection to the team.
 For his career, Dunn has only missed 10 games and has a total of 2,256 carries for 9,461 yards 43 touchdowns and a 4.2 average.
-Dunn finished his first 10 seasons with over 1,000 combined rushing and receiving yards.
+Dunn finished his first 10 seasons with at least 1,000 combined rushing and receiving yards per season.
 During the 2007 season, with Falcons starting quarterback Byron Leftwich out with a high ankle sprain, Dunn served as the third string emergency quarterback behind Joey Harrington and Chris Redman, a position he played in high school.

 On March 3, 2008, the Falcons released Dunn per his request.
 This came a day after the Falcons signed former San Diego Chargers backup running back Michael Turner.
 On December 17, 2009, he became a minority owner of the Atlanta Falcons.

-Second stint with Buccaneers
+Tampa Bay Buccaneers (second stint)

 On March 10, 2008, Dunn returned to the Buccaneers after signing a two-year, $6 million contract.
 In week 6 against the Carolina Panthers, Dunn had his first 100-yard game since re-joining the Buccaneers.
 Dunn was released by the Buccaneers on February 25, 2009.
 He retired from the NFL 14th all-time in all-purpose yards with 15,306 (20th As of 2020) and 19th in rushing yards with 10,967 (23rd As of 2020).